VainF/Torch-Pruning/README.md

 Here we provide a quick start for Torch-Pruning.
 More explained details can be found in [Tutorals](https://github.com/VainF/Torch-Pruning/wiki)

-### How It Works
+### Why Torch-Pruning?

-Structural pruning removes a ``Group`` of parameters distributed across different layers.
-Parameters in each group will be coupled due the dependency between layers and thus must be removed simultaneously to maintain the structural integrity of the model.
-Torch-Pruning implements a mechanism called ``DependencyGraph`` to automatically identify dependencies and collect groups for pruning.
+In structural pruning, the removal of a single parameter may affect multiple layers.
+For example, pruning an output dimension of a linear layer will require the removal of the corresponding input dimension in the following linear layer as shown in (a).
+This dependency between layers makes it challenging to prune complicated networks manually.
+Torch-Pruning addresses this issue by introducing a graph-based algorithm called ``DependencyGraph`` to automatically identify dependencies and collect groups for pruning.

 <div align="center">
 <img src="assets/dep.png" width="100%">